 Did you know that I have a condo?

-I hope that by sharing how I use my condo, and how it’s evolved over time, will help give you the permission that you need to put yourself first.
+I hope that sharing how I use my condo, and how it’s evolved, will help give you the permission that you need to put yourself first.

 I tend to talk about productivity in the fall because it’s a naturally productive time.
 It’s often a time when people set their goals and intentions for the next 12 months – certainly, I do.

 Many people have been in touch with me regarding my recent podcast episodes on time management and productivity, and they have told me that they struggle with applying many of the concepts themselves because they are people pleasers (and with this, I can’t help but feel a little like that must mean that I appear not to be).

 The funny thing is, I’ve ALWAYS been a people pleaser.
 It’s something that has been with me my whole life.
 It’s only in recent years that I’ve started to learn how to put myself first.
 It has been really hard to do and has taken a lot of careful thought and proactivity on my behalf.

 I have often thought that if I put myself first and share this with people, they will think that I am selfish, that I don’t care about others, or that I’m spoiled.
 I’m sure I’m not alone in thinking this.